-(1) The number of shares held represents the number of ordinary shares held as of March 31, 2022.
-The number of shares to be provided includes the number of ordinary shares and the number of ordinary shares represented by ADSs vested but undelivered and scheduled to be vested under the Board Incentive Plan ("BIP"), Employee Stock Ownership Plan ("ESOP") and Long-Term Incentive Plan ("LTIP").
+(1) The number of shares held represents the number of ordinary shares held as of March 31, 2023.
+The number of shares to be provided includes the number of ordinary shares vested but undelivered and scheduled to be vested, including those granted to directors based outside of Japan that will be converted to ADSs for settlement following vesting, under the Board Incentive Plan ("BIP").